PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 Wordlist juggling tools to properly switch into and out of the crosscompilation environment.
 --------------------------------------------------------------------------------------------

-target

-]

-meta

-[

 t' ( -- t-addr )  Tick for target definitions

-Numbers in crosscompilation environment.
-Unfortunately, it isn't easily possible to rewire the host's number parsing capabilities...
-Therefore, all numbers for target usage need to be prefixed with an ugly d# or h#

-sign>number   ( c-addr1 u1 -- ud2 c-addr2 u2 )

-Stack effects for these are "final effects", actually they are writing literal opcodes.

-d#     ( -- x )    Defines a decimal number.

-h#     ( -- x )    Defines a hex number

-[']    ( -- addr ) pushes the address of a word onto the stack.

-[char] ( -- c )    char literal ;

-if

-then

-else

-begin

-again

-until

-while

-repeat